Mums, beware! Lychee can harm your children

 Not all fruits are created equal, some if them can even be fatal when ingested, which can cause poisoning or even death

-In India the Asian lychee tree (Litchi chinensis) is discovered to be responsible for outbreaks of a fatal brain sickness in the Bihar state where the fruit is commercially grown.
+Researchers in India found the Asian lychee tree (Litchi chinensis) to be responsible for outbreaks of a fatal brain sickness in the Bihar state, where the fruit is commercially grown.

 A team of virologist led by T. Jacob John at the Christian Medical College (CMC), Vellore, in Tamil Nadu, found traces of Methylene cyclopropyl-glycine (MCPG) or hypoglycin G in both semi-ripe and ripe lychee fruit by a team.